The Rehearsal (TV series): Critical response

 The series has received critical acclaim, with some praising it as one of the best new series of 2022.
-For the first season, the review aggregator website Rotten Tomatoes reported a 95% approval rating with an average rating of 9.4/10, based on 58 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 95% approval rating based on 58 critic reviews.
 The website's critics consensus reads, "The Rehearsal gives Nathan Fielder carte blanche to take his absurdist comedy to the limit, which he pushes even further past with deadpan aplomb in what might be his most uncomfortably funny feat yet."
 Metacritic, which uses a weighted average, assigned a score of 86 out of 100 based on 23 critics, indicating "universal acclaim".

 The Rehearsal appeared in the top ten on numerous publications' "Best of 2022" lists, including first for IndieWire, The Ringer, and ScreenCrush, among others.

-For the second season, Rotten Tomatoes reported a 97% approval rating based on 35 critic reviews.
+For the second season, Rotten Tomatoes reported a 98% approval rating based on 45 critic reviews.
 The website's critics consensus reads, "Never fear, Nathan Fielder is here to solve air travel safety and further his frustrated quest for human connection in a second Rehearsal that's just as audacious, cringey, and uproariously funny as the first."
-Metacritic assigned a score of 86 out of 100 based on 19 critics, indicating "universal acclaim".
+Metacritic assigned a score of 88 out of 100 based on 22 critics, indicating "universal acclaim".